Cat Pastel

 Some notes about learning Chinese

-I’ve recently discovered the science fiction author Liu Cixin (刘慈欣) and really love his books.
+About books, I started reading in Chinese when I discovered the science fiction author Liu Cixin (刘慈欣), which I really loved.
+Since then, reading has proved to be my most efficient way of acquiring vocabulary.
 If you don’t know where to start, I recommend his short novel The Wandering Earth (流浪地球 - don’t watch the movie).
-Reading proved to be my most efficient way of acquiring vocabulary.
-As finding Chinese books can be difficult outside of China and importing them is quite expensive, I buy/download ebooks for my Kobo reader.
+As finding Chinese books can be difficult outside of China and importing them is quite expensive (note that there are several libraries selling Chinese books in Paris), I buy/download ebooks for my Kobo reader.
 Even online, I sometimes have trouble finding mainland books and thus often end up buying the Taiwanese version (i.e.: with traditional characters), but as I intend to learn calligraphy I guess it is for the best…

 Supernova Era (超新星纪元), Liu Cixin (刘慈欣)